IBM/OpenWhisk-on-Kubernetes/README.md

 kubectl get nodes
 ```

-Obtain the public port for the Kubernetes Nginx Service and note the port that used for the api endpoint
+Obtain the public port for the Kubernetes Nginx Service and note the port that used for the API endpoint.

 ```
 kubectl -n openwhisk describe service nginx